Allan-Cao/westmounteye.ml/README.md

 date: '2021-01-21'
 author: 'anonymous'
 ---

+Article Content (The title is automatically generated.)
 ```

 ### Contact

-Please Allan for permission to edit the repository at **allan@allancao.ca** or join our [discord](discord.gg/PMKHXBE) for general Westmount Eye related issues.
+Please contact Allan for issues regarding this repository at **allan@allancao.ca** or join our [discord](discord.gg/PMKHXBE) for general Westmount Eye related queries.